 - Below the median house price for that state or capital city.

-- Accessible for first-home buyers or those with a modest budget (typically under $500,000–$700,000, depending on location).
+- Accessible for first-home buyers or modest budgets (typically under $700,000).

 - Located in regional or less tourist-heavy towns, rather than in premium coastal hotspots like Byron Bay or Bondi.